10 of the best London food tours and tastings

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-The UK has historically had a bad reputation for its food, but things have changed and London is now home to a huge array of top-quality food producers who’re challenging those preconceptions with tours and tastings which show off what they have to offer.
+The UK hasn’t historically had the best reputation for its food, but things have changed and London is now home to a huge array of top-quality food producers who’re challenging those preconceptions with tours and tastings which show off what they have to offer.

-From tours of Brick Lane and Borough market to afternoon tea and chocolates, there’s the perfect London food tour for you.
-So here are my picks of London’s best food tours and tastings, featuring my favourites and those from six other food-loving bloggers.
+From tours of Brick Lane and Borough market to cheese and chocolate tastings, there’s the perfect London food tour for you.
+Here are my tried and tested picks of London’s best food tours and tastings, featuring my favourites and those of six other food-loving bloggers.

 10 great London food tours and tastings